dsc-courses/dsc80-2023-wi/syllabus.md

 ensure that you\'re on-track to complete the project on time, and should (hopefully) be a source of easy points.

+The last project, Project 5, will be due during finals week, and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
-Like all assignments, you can obtain projects by pulling from the course GitHub repository.

-The last project, Project 5, will be due during finals week, and can be thought of as a practical component of the Final Exam.

 Projects will typically be released on Saturdays and due on **Thursdays** at 11:59PM, though this will certainly change for a few projects.

-**Pair Programming**
+**Working in Pairs**

-You may work together on projects (and projects only!) using the paradigm of *pair programming*.
-In pair programming, you may work with *one* partner of your choosing to complete the assignment.
-You must both be present (physically or virtually), and working on the same piece of code simultaneously.
-One person types while the other watches for errors.
+You may work together on projects (and projects only!) with a partner.
+If you work with a partner, you are both required to actively contribute to all parts of the project.
+You must both be working on the assignment at the same time together, either physically or virtually on a Zoom call.
+You are encouraged to follow the pair programming model, in which you work on just a single computer and alternate who writes the code and who thinks about the problems at a high level.
-Pair programming is **not** where one person does Question 1 while the other person does Question 2.

-If you choose to pair program a project, you must submit the project as a pair (even if you do just a single problem together).
-You must also submit the project *checkpoint* together (as otherwise you\'d be working separately on part of the project).

-If you work with a partner, you are not required to follow the pair programming model.
-However, you are both required to actively contribute to all parts of the project.

-One way to do this is through the pair programming model, described below.
-Another way to do this is to work on the same problems at the same time on your separate computers.
-In particular, you should not split up the project and each work on separate parts independently.
+In particular, you **cannot** split up the project and each work on separate parts independently.

+If you work with a partner:
+- Only one partner needs to submit the project on Gradescope; this partner should add the other partner to their submission.
+- You must also submit the checkpoint together.
-You and your partner will receive the same score on any submissions you make together.
-Last quarter in DSC 10, grade data showed that students who worked together on projects got statistically significantly higher project grades than students who worked alone.
+- You and your partner will receive the same score on any submissions you make together.

+If you are unhappy with your partnership (e.g., if your partner does not keep in touch, does not come prepared to work on the assignment, or does not seem to be engaged in the process), please first address your concerns to your partner, and try to agree on what should be done to make the partnership work well for both of you.
+If that approach is not successful, explain the issues to the instructors, who will work with you and your partner to improve the situation.

+You may use different partners on different projects.

 **Note that you may not work with partners on lab assignments, however you're encouraged to discuss all assignments with others at a conceptual level in office hours and study groups.**